Harmelodic/init-frontend/README.md

 developing server-side applications in JavaScript (this begins the explosive rise of new JavaScript technologies that will soon take hold).

-Multiple other JavaScript projects (CoffeeScript, AngularJS, are also invented which are helping the )
+Multiple other JavaScript projects (CoffeeScript, AngularJS, are also invented which are helping the JavaScript ecosystem flourish).

+"Content" can now be managed in a CDN (Content Delivery Network) which improves content download speeds for clients, as content is hosted geographically closer, and improves server performance by offloading content-serving tasks from the webserver.

 Tech Stack: